P2: Structured, Parseable Output

 - When `--output json` is active, errors are emitted as JSON (to stderr) with at least `error`, `kind`, and `message`

 fields.
-Plain-text errors in a JSON run break the agent's parser on the only output it was told to expect.
+A plain-text error in a JSON run breaks the consumer's parser on the only shape it was told to expect.

 **SHOULD:**